-Traditional Music Festival
+Traditional Music Festivals

 First held in 2001, the Skerries Traditional Music Festival (www.skerriestraditionalmucic.com) is organized each year in May.
 The event celebrates traditional music and combines music, song and dance that reflects Irish culture and the heritage of the Fingal region.
 Activities during the three-day festival include workshops on singing, traditional dancing, fiddling, and traditional instruments.